 Entry in the Commercial Register as a European Economic Interest Grouping (EEIG)

-The formation of a European Economic Interest Grouping (EEIG) becomes effective by registration in the Commercial Register.
-In addition, the registration is published in the Official Journal of the European Union for information purposes.
+The formation of a European Economic Interest Grouping (EEIG) becomes effective upon entry in the commercial register.
+In addition, the entry is published in the Official Journal of the European Union for information purposes.

 -